nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

                 slot.increaseDeficit(MESSAGE_WEIGHT);
                 //Simulate processing time
                 Thread.sleep(0, 1000);
-                //Finally ack the message, so RabbitMQ will push a new one to the slot consumer channel.basicAck(delivery.getEnvelope().getDeliveryTag(), false);
+                //Finally ack the message, so RabbitMQ will push a new one to the consumer channel.basicAck(delivery.getEnvelope().getDeliveryTag(), false);
             }
             //If the slot does not contain any deliveries, reset the deficit